katehu/katehu.github.io/publications.md

  **Jie Hu**, Norman E. Breslow, Chan Gary, Couper David<br/>
 “Estimating Disease Hazard Differences from Case-Cohort Studies”<br/>
 *European Journal of Epidemiology*, Jun, 1-14 (2021).<br/>
-<small> This article also includes methods on how to use auxiliary variable to improve inference precision.<small>
+<small> This article also includes methods and software for using auxiliary variables to improve inference precision.<small> <br/>

  **Jie Hu** <br/>
-"A Z-estimation system for two-phase sampling with applications to additive hazards models and epidemiologic studies" <br/> PhD Diss.*University of Washington ResearchWorks Archive* https://digital.lib.washington.edu/researchworks/handle/1773/27427 (2014).<br/>
+"A Z-estimation system for two-phase sampling with applications to additive hazards models and epidemiologic studies" <br/> PhD Diss.*University of Washington ResearchWorks Archive* (2014)[link](https://digital.lib.washington.edu/researchworks/handle/1773/27427).<br/>
-<small> Chapter 4 & 5 include methods on using auxiliary variables to improve prediction precision based on survival models.<small>
+<small> Chapter 4 & 5 include methods and results on using auxiliary variables to improve prediction precision based on survival models.<small>

 **Current work**: I am developing several methods to leverage auxiliary information to adjust for unmeasured confounding, using techniques in Bayesian statistics, econometrics, and proximal causal inference.<br/>